hunminkim98/Go2Rep/README.md

 **Key points:**

-- Requires videos with accurate embedded timecode metadata (recommended for GoPro 12/13).
+- Requires videos with accurate embedded timecode metadata (Only recommended for GoPro 12/13).
+- Requires scanning the Precision Time QR codes or using time synchronization from GoPro Quik to obtain highly accurate timestamp alignment across cameras.
+This step ensures sub-frame synchronization precision by leveraging GoPro's Precision Time protocol documented at GoPro Precision Time.
 - Outputs JSON and CSV files with frame offsets per video.
 - May suffer from drift and requires careful setup (e.g., GPS off or synced).